Lesterpaintstheworld/the-great-transition/text/act1/chapter1.md

 "No, this isn't—" He stopped, took a breath.
 "I'm not trying to fix anything.
 I'm just... listening to what you said.
 About being human together.
 Maybe that's what we should be investing in."

-Amy studied him for a long moment, then reached for his phone on the desk.
-She handed it to him, but didn't let go when he took it.
+Amy studied him for a long moment, the afternoon sun casting shadows through the classroom blinds.
+The familiar scent of chalk dust and whiteboard markers hung in the air as she reached for his phone on the desk.
+Her hand was warm as she handed it to him, fingers lingering when he took it.
 "Promise me something?"

 "Anything."